Holding out for...

 Not everyone will be asked to come to callbacks.
 Most people will be cast based on how they perform at the General Auditions.

-Students receiving a call back will receive an email to their school account with materials to prepare, no later than Nov.
-20 at 12pm.
+Students receiving a acting/singing call back will receive an email to their school account with materials to prepare, no later than Nov.
+18 at 3pm.

 Any student who is asked to the callback audition must attend in order to be considered for casting.